ky295/adv-steer/README.md

 ##  Activations

 Now that we have `dataset/cautious.csv` and `dataset/non_cautious.csv`, we can now run `probing/activations.py` in order to cache activations for a sweep of layers.
-This script takes the first 200 tokens in the prompt-response example, computes activations at each token position, and then takes the average.
+This script takes the first 150 tokens (staying within the CoT) in the prompt-response example, computes activations at each token position, and then takes the average.
 This is repeated for each row in the dataset, for a sweep of layers.

 ```
 cd adv-steer